ESGF/esgf-user-support/faq.rst

 Do I need to use my username / password?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you are trying to download unrestricted datasets with Wget, eg, CMIP3-6, obs4MIPs, input4MIPs, E3SM, then the answer is No: username / password are not required.
+If you are trying to download unrestricted datasets with Wget, eg, CMIP3-6, obs4MIPs, input4MIPs, or E3SM, the username / password are not required.
 However you need to instruct the Wget script to bypass the login prompt using the option -s.
 When using this method for download, ensure you are not using additional options, eg. -s and -H should never be combined

     ::